amaragh/portfolio/README.md

 ## Usage
 Flexboxes are used throughout the code to allow more seamless integration between the elements on the page as the width changes.
 Other CSS tools are used throughout the webpage, such as variables, pseudo-elements, and media queries.
 Please explore the HTML and CSS files for further technical details.

+The webpage was built first to render normally on screen greater than 980px wide, then media queries were introduced to the CSS to accomodate a smaller screens.

 Chrome DevTools was used extensively throughout testing and was also used for sourcing screenshots of the application as if they were displayed on other devices.

-The deployed application can be found [here](https://amaragh.github.io/portfolio).
+The deployed application can be found [here](https://amaragh.github.io/portfolio/).

 This section includes some large screenshots so navigational links to relevant sections have been provided below: